Champion of the Universe: Fictional character biography

+The Champion is one of the alien Elders of the Universe.
+He is an immortal who claims to have been born billions of years ago in the Ancrindo Nebula.
+Although he wishes to prove himself the greatest warrior in the universe, he usually does so fairly.
+He keeps himself busy by fighting powerful warriors throughout the universe.
+The Champion of the Universe's Promoter Supreme named Proja preceded the Champion's journey to Earth and recruited the superheroes Thing, Namor, Hulk, Colossus, Sasquatch, Thor, Doc Samson, and Wonder Man to a boxing match in Madison Square Garden.
+The heroes are defeated or disqualified, but the Thing refuses to give up and convinces the Champion to surrender.

 The Champion later attempted to kill the Silver Surfer to prevent him from interfering with a Skrull plot to use Nova to force Galactus to destroy the Kree Empire.
-The Champion was overpowered by the Silver Surfer, suffering his first known defeat in combat (however it is notable the Surfer used the Power Cosmic to blast the Champion rather than engage him physically).
+The Champion was overpowered by the Silver Surfer, suffering his first known defeat in combat.
 The Champion was one of the eleven Elders who sought to restart the universe by killing Galactus.
 He attempted to kill Mantis but she was rescued by the Silver Surfer.
 The Champion then battled Galactus and the Silver Surfer but was converted to energy and consumed by Galactus.
 The Champion and the other four Elders devoured by Galactus caused Galactus "cosmic indigestion" from within until they were forced out of him by Master Order and Lord Chaos.
-When asked to aid the Silver Surfer and Nova in helping Galactus to defeat the In-Betweener the Champion was one of the four Elders who agreed and he physically restrained the Grandmaster to prevent him from opposing them.
-Once the In-Betweener had been defeated by Galactus the five Elders used their Infinity Gems to instantaneously travel very far away from Galactus and his vengeance.
-As a result, the Champion ended up with the Power Gem (one of the Infinity Gems) in his possession.
-Thanos eventually tracked the Champion down to the planet Tamarata, and tricked the Champion into causing a seismic disruption that destroyed Tamarata, forcing him to forfeit his Infinity Gem for transport to another planet.
-However, instead of helping the Champion after receiving the Gem, Thanos caused the Champion to fall to another world.
+After the other Elders leave, the Champion obtains the Power Gem, one of the Infinity Gems.